R602-1. Purpose: To provide bylaws for the Utah Higher Education Assistance Authority Board of Directors.

 3.1.
 Article I: Objectives and Purposes

 3.1.1.
-Separation of functions: In order to carry out the obligation of separation of functions required by Section 53B-12-102 of the 1953 Utah Code Annotated, the Utah State Board of Regents (SBR) has adopted its Policy R601, herein incorporated by reference.
-Policy R601 establishes the Board of Directors for the Utah Higher Education Assistance Authority (UHEAA), the members of which are appointed by and serve at the pleasure of the Board of Regents, to exercise delegated responsibility for oversight and governance of the student financial aid programs on behalf of the Board of Regents.
+Separation of functions: In order to carry out the obligation of separation of functions required by Section 53B-12-102 of the 1953 Utah Code Annotated, the Board of Higher Education (SBR) has adopted its Policy R601, herein incorporated by reference.
+Policy R601 establishes the Board of Directors for the Utah Higher Education Assistance Authority (UHEAA), the members of which are appointed by and serve at the pleasure of the Board of Higher Education, to exercise delegated responsibility for oversight and governance of the student financial aid programs on behalf of the Board of Higher Education.

 3.1.2.
 Name of the Board: The name of the Board shall be the Utah Higher Education Assistance Authority (UHEAA) Board of Directors (the Board).